syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 {% highlight vbnet %}
 [VB]

-'Add a new simple paragraph into the section
+'Adds a new simple paragraph into the section

 Dim firstParagraph As IWParagraph = section.AddParagraph()

-'Set the paragraph's horizontal aligment as justify
+'Sets the paragraph's horizontal aligment as justify

 firstParagraph.ParagraphFormat.HorizontalAlignment = HorizontalAlignment.Justify

-'Add a text range into the paragraph
+'Adds a text range into the paragraph

 Dim firstTextRange As IWTextRange = firstParagraph.AppendText("Lorem")

-'set the font formatting of the text range
+'sets the font formatting of the text range

 firstTextRange.CharacterFormat.Bold = True